 - Apart from all the same features as the 3rd paddle, this has a 2mm sponge in the middle for extra padding and better performance.

 - Also includes Shock Dispersion Technology, making it better and long lasting.

-- Is more expensive than the 3rd paddle.
+- Is more expensive.

 - Customers reviewed to have gotten a different product, with horrible flaws from what it should have been.

 The cons, as far as we can say, are what they usually are.
 In a mass producing company, there will always be a few flaws, and can affect you.
 However, in the grand scheme of things, this product seems to have done wonders for the others that have gotten it, and loved it.

 STIGA might not have the best paddle we have on show, however they are very consistent with their quality and have brought you another paddle with more improvements.
 Yes, that includes another increase in the price tag at $67.99 compared to the last one.